Dangers Of Shock Collar Use

 Firstly, take into account your dog’s temperament.
 Every dog is unique and will respond differently to external stimuli.
 If you choose to use a shock collar be sure that it is for a more stubborn and difficult nature.
 If your dog is sensitive and laid back consider a less harsh method for training.

 Secondly, choose the appropriate size to ensure a comfortable fit, especially if your dog will be wearing the collar at all times.
-Also, match the collar’s features to not only your dog’s age/ size but also the environment.
+Also, match the collar’s features to not only your dog’s age/ size, but also environment.

 For example, a sound only collar can be set off by surrounding sounds if you are in a noisy environment.
 Also, ultrasonic collars can affect other surrounding animals.
 Reading reviews is a good way to help decide which collar will work best for your needs.